-The proposed Code intends to standardise and streamline the complying development standards that apply to the construction of dwellings on residential-zoned land within any urban release area, including released precincts under the Growth Centres SEPP, and urban release areas mapped under the Camden LEP.
+As part of the review of complying development, DPE are proposing to insert new Greenfield Housing Code provisions (the proposed Code) into the existing Codes SEPP.
+The proposed Code is intended to standardise and streamline the complying development standards that apply to the construction of dwellings on residential-zoned land within any urban release area, including released precincts under the Growth Centres SEPP, and urban release areas mapped under the Camden LEP such as Elderslie and Spring Farm.

-The following elements of the proposed Code are discussed below:
+The following key concerns of the proposed Code are discussed below:

-- side boundary setbacks;
+- Side boundary setbacks;

-- rear boundary setbacks;
+- Rear boundary setbacks;

-- double garages on narrow lots;
+- Double garages on narrow lots;

-- landscaped area;
+- Landscaped area;

-- principal private open space and solar access;
+- Principal private open space and solar access;

-- tree planting requirements; and
+- Tree planting requirements; and

-- consistency of terminology.
+- Consistency of terminology.